 The extraordinary power, and subtlety of human interaction is first and foremost why we travel and need to keep meeting, whether in regions, nationally, or more importantly, in the Americas to build our collective artistic community.

 This is incredibly important.
 The national community and agenda is developing and in need of action.
 The leaders in our field are present and willing, the work is full of abundance, rigor, and ready for expression.
-Artists are hungry for the exchange with other artists and as we have learned over the last thirty or so years, the American theater, once the center of progressive thought and idea, is in desperate need of leadership.
+Artists are hungry for the exchange with other artists and as we have learned over the last thirty or so years, the American theatre, once the center of progressive thought and idea, is in desperate need of leadership.

 In other words, our time is now.